Malmesbury: Church of England

 In the Church of England, Malmesbury Abbey has served as the parish church since 1541, following on from the former parish church of St Paul.
 Malmesbury forms part of the modern ecclesiastical parish of Malmesbury and Brokenborough, which joins with the ecclesiastical parish of Corston with Rodbourne to form the benefice of Malmesbury and Upper Avon.
 The parish is in the Deanery of North Wiltshire, a sub-division of the larger Archdeaconry of Malmesbury in the Diocese of Bristol.
 The Abbey is dedicated to Saint Peter and Saint Paul.

 Roman Catholic Church

 The local Roman Catholic church in Malmesbury is St Aldhelm's Church, which serves the ecclesiastical parish of St Aldhelm, Malmesbury.
 The Catholic parish covers a larger area than the Church of England parish, and falls within the St Aldhelm pastoral area of the Diocese of Clifton.
 The church is dedicated to St Aldhelm, who lived in Malmesbury.
+A stained glass window honoring St Carlo Acutis was installed in 2024.